-- In the Flow Navigator, select Run Synthesis, Run Implementation, or Generate Bitstream. - In the Design Runs window, select a run, right-click, and select Launch Runs.
-Alternatively, you can click the Launch Selected Runs button. - Select Flow > Run Synthesis, Flow > Run Implementation, or Flow > Generate Bitstream.
+- In the Flow Navigator, select Run Synthesis, Run Implementation, or Generate Bitstream or Generate Device Image for Versal ACAP. - In the Design Runs window, select a run, right-click, and select Launch Runs.
+Alternatively, you can click the Launch Selected Runs button. - Select Flow → Run Synthesis, Flow → Run Implementation, or Flow → Generate Bitstream or Generate Device Image for Versal ACAP.